ietf-wg-acme/acme/draft-ietf-acme-acme.md

 identifies clients by their account keys, so this overall goal breaks down into two more precise goals:

-1. Only an entity that controls an identifier can get an account key authorized for that identifier
+1. Only an entity that controls an identifier can get an authorization for that identifier
-2. Once authorized, an account key's authorizations cannot be improperly transferred to another account key
+2. Once authorized, an account key's authorizations cannot be improperly used by another account

 In this section, we discuss the threat model that underlies ACME and the ways that ACME achieves these security goals within that threat model.
 We also